Mc-Zen/quill/docs/guide/quill-guide.typ

   1, 1, targ(), 2
 ))

-Note, that this is different than calling Typst's builtin `scale()` function on the circuit which would scale it without affecting the layout, thus still reserving the same space as if unscaled!
+Note, that this is different than calling Typst's built-in `scale()` function on the circuit which would scale it without affecting the layout, thus still reserving the same space as if unscaled!

 For an optimally layout, the height for each row is determined by the gates on that wire.
 For this reason, the wires can have different distances.
 To better see the effect, let's decrease the `row-spacing`: